kronostechnologies/build/circleci/README.md

 The repo url.
 This variable is auto set by circleci.

 ### CIRCLECI
 A flag that indicates if the environment is a circleci environment or not.

-### CI
-Same as CIRCLECI.
+This is needed to trigger the deploying phase of `auto_deploy.sh`.

 ### DEPLOY_PREFIX
 The `--prefix` fpm option overrides.
 Default is `/srv/kronos/${CIRCLE_PROJECT_REPONAME}`.